Rohan-s18/Data-Analysis-and-Machine-Learning/README.md

-For any concerns, queries or if just want a socially-awkward interaction with me, please contact me at:
+For any concerns, suggestions, queries or something else, please contact me at:
 rohan.b.singh54@gmail.com
 rxs1182@case.edu